 “I think this question about how we get our students to actually meet the requirements we set before they graduate is a hugely important one,” Schwartz said.
 “The reason it matters is because we think our requirements actually set our students on a path for (success).”

-McQueen said preventative measures include flagging missed credits to local districts while there’s still time for students to earn them.
+McQueen said preventive measures include flagging missed credits to local districts while there’s still time for students to earn them.

-The findings deflate a narrative around Tennessee’s enforcement of rigorous graduation requirements, for the state was recognized in a national report this fall from Achieve, Inc., a Washington, D.C.-based nonprofit organization focusing on education reform.
+The findings deflate a narrative around Tennessee’s enforcement of rigorous graduation requirements.
+The state was recognized in a national report this fall from Achieve, Inc., a Washington, D.C.-based nonprofit organization focusing on education reform.

 “What’s impressive about Tennessee, is not only are you graduating kids who are more prepared (for college and career) than other states, you’re graduating many more kids than the national average,” Achieve chief operating officer Sandy Boyd said in November.
 “It shows that it can be done.”

 Clarification, Jan.
-31, 2017: The second-to-last paragraph of this has been clarified to reflect that the State Department of Education’s findings raise questions about the enforcement of Tennessee’s graduation standards, not the standards themselves.
+31, 2017: This story has been clarified to reflect that the State Department of Education’s findings raise questions about the enforcement of Tennessee’s graduation standards, not the standards themselves.